Wolfda95/xairad-website/exampleSite/content/homepage/about-me.md

 ###### Director of the Clinic for Diagnostic & Interventional Radiology, Ulm University Hospital

 {{< imagewithtext img="/images/beer-min.jpg"  link="https://www.uniklinik-ulm.de/radiologie-diagnostische-und-interventionelle/team/prof-dr-m-beer.html">}}
-Prof. Dr. Meinrad Beer is the Medical Director of the Department of Diagnostic and Interventional Radiology at Ulm University.
-After his professorships in Clinical Radiology (University of Wuerzburg) and Pediatric Radiology (Medical University of Graz, Austria) he has been appointed chairman of the Radiology Department (Ulm University) in 2013.

 {{<icon class="fa fa-envelope">}}&nbsp;[sekretariat.radiologie1@uniklinik-ulm.de](mailto:sekretariat.radiologie1@uniklinik-ulm.de)

 &nbsp;